Common gold, silver & coin questions

 Can I get a loan?

-We are not a pawn shop, so no loans.
-No electronics, car radios, furniture, or catalytic converters (that’s junk yard stuff).
+We are not a pawn shop or a bank, so we do not offer loans.
+We also do not accept electronics, car radios, furniture, or catalytic converters (that’s junk yard stuff).

 How old do I have to be to sell to Oakton Coins?

-You must be over 18 to sell to us, and must produce valid identification.
+You must be over 18 to sell to us, and you must produce valid identification.

-Appointments are usually not needed during normal business hours.
-If our regular hours are inconvenient for you call and make an appointment.
+You do not usually need an appointment during normal business hours.
+If our regular hours are inconvenient for you, call and make an appointment.

 Verbal appraisals are free.